syncfusion-content/uwp-docs/uwp/SfDataGrid/Columns.md

 N> The `GridColumn.ColumnSizer` takes higher priority than the `SfDataGrid.ColumnSizer`.

-### Set Remaining width for a column when ColumnSizer as AutoLastColumnFill or AutoWithLastColumnFill
+### Fill remaining width for any column instead of last column when ColumnSizer is AutoLastColumnFill or AutoWithLastColumnFill

-In SfDataGrid while setting SfDataGrid.ColumnSizer as AutoLastColumnFill or AutoWithLastColumnFill remaining width is applied to last column but you can apply the remaining width to specific column by using [GridColumn.ColumnSizer](https://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridColumn~ColumnSizer.html) property as like below.
+In SfDataGrid while setting SfDataGrid.ColumnSizer as AutoLastColumnFill or AutoWithLastColumnFill remaining width is applied to last column.
+You can apply the remaining width to specific column by setting [GridColumn.ColumnSizer](https://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridColumn~ColumnSizer.html) property as like below.

 {% tabs %}
 {% highlight xaml %}